Benster900/ThreatWaffle/ansible/README.md

 To do:
-* Set up Linux and Windows deployment
+* Set up Mac OSX deployment